Updated on March 6th, 2025 by Felix Martinez

 That said, IBM performed relatively well in the Great Recession of 2008-2009.
 IBM’s performance during that recession is listed below:

-It is quite impressive that IBM was able to grow its earnings-per-share in each year of the Great Recession.
-Moreover, the dividend kept increasing as well.
+It is impressive that IBM grew its earnings-per-share each year during the Great Recession.
+Moreover, the dividend kept increasing.

-While the company’s recession performance was not as strong in 2020, it did remain highly profitable, which allowed it to keep its dividend increase streak alive.
+While the company’s recession performance was less strong in 2020, it remained highly profitable, which allowed it to keep its dividend increase streak alive.

 Valuation & Expected Returns

-Based on our 2024 estimate of $10 in earnings-per-share, and the current stock price of $188, shares of IBM trade at a price-to-earnings ratio of 18.8.
+Based on our 2025 estimate of $10.79 in earnings per share and the current stock price of $251, IBM shares trade at a price-to-earnings ratio of 23.3.

-The stock trades above our fair value P/E estimate of 13.0.
-The impact of a declining valuation multiple could reduce annual returns by 7.1% per year over the next five years.
-Therefore the stock seems to be significantly overvalued right now.
+The stock trades above our fair value P/E estimate of 15.0.
+A declining valuation multiple could reduce annual returns by 8.4% per year over the next five years, so the stock seems to be significantly overvalued right now.

-The stock price has risen quickly on better performance and AI optimism, and is now near a decade-high.
-The low rate of return is due to the overvaluation of the shares right now.
+The stock price has risen quickly due to better performance and AI optimism, and it is now nearly a decade high.
+The low rate of return is due to the current overvaluation of the shares.

 Final Thoughts

-In 2021, IBM was inducted to the prestigious Dividend Aristocrats list.
-IBM has continued to raise its dividend each year due to its steady growth and strong free cash flow.
+In 2021, IBM was inducted into the prestigious Dividend Aristocrats list.
+Due to its steady growth and strong free cash flow, IBM has continued to raise its dividend each year.

 IBM’s financial performance is improving, and the company is deleveraging.
 It should be able to continue raising its dividend each year.

-That said, the stock appears to be overvalued due to its share price rally over the past year.
-The low expected returns make the stock a sell in our view.
+Due to its share price rally over the past year, the stock appears to be overvalued.
+The low expected returns make it a sell, in our view.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: